steveklewis/cog-funcs/topics/emotional_masks.md

 > Confusion is essentially a form of dissociation that takes you out of commission when you've lost your way.
 It's a bit like apathy, which is also a masking state, but instead of being bored or lusting after shiny things, you can't decide what you want.
 (258)

+The chapter on the emotion of confusion in The Language of Emotions is one of the shortest of the whole book, but it's a very important chapter that covers a lot of ground quickly.
+"You can't decide what you want."
+That's how I felt.
+I had stayed too long at that job, and gotten bored, but I couldn't move on because I didn't know what I wanted.
+I didn't even know what was available to want, and I didn't know what was worth wanting.
+I couldn't imagine what might be out there, and even if I could generate some possibilities in my head, I had no way of picking and choosing from among them.

 "What do you want?"
 For a person experiencing confusion, it can be a very hard question to answer.
 We become so disconnected from our desires, wants, and needs that we don't even know what we want.
 And we don't have a good way of discovering what we want, since the fog is so thick and we've grown so accustomed to it.

+Finding out what you want isn't easy.
+It's a multi-step process.
+You have to figure out what's available, which option might be best for you, and then figure out what you really want from those realistic choices.
+But one of the most necessary things in this process is to feel the fear, accept the fear, and listen to what it's telling you.

 > Our confusion lifts, our real feelings come forward, our focus and grounding come back, and we become able to think coherently and stand upright again.
 (258)

+## The Essence of Emotional Masks

+If the [essence of anger](essence_anger.md) is "No," then the essence of the mask of anger is "Yes," but not a healthy "Yes," but rather a deceptive and self-deceptive agreeableness.
+A person can only say "Yes" with anger when that person knows what they want and has said "No" to the alternatives.

+If the essence of fear is attention, then the essence of the mask of fear is lack of attention.